 word is missing or which made me stumble.
 As if

-Ann McClean had delegated the work to a novice and had not checked it
+Ann McClean had delegated the work to a novice.
+Until now I had always been impressed.

 Colombia, I was sure I was bound to miss the subtext unless I made an effort.

 And even when making an effort, I believe I missed meaning.

 Beyond the wonderful opening sentence with the hippopotamus, the early pages announce what this book is about: "The alacrity and dedication which we devote to the damaging exercise of remembering which after all brings nothing good and serves only to hinder our normal functioning," contradicted by the following sentence "...the death of that hippopotamus put an end to an episode of my life that had begun quite a while ago, more or less like someone coming home to close a door carelessly left open."
 In the long conversation between Maya and Antonio, they agree that it is possible to live without thinking.
 I suppose that the book reveals what happens when someone begins to think.

 On p.
 15, about the relationship between experience and memory - between parentheses: "...we're terrible judges of the present

 moment, maybe because the present doesn't actually exist: all is memory,